Red Star (comics): Fictional character biography

 Red Star joins the Titans during the one year jump, but leaves the team for unknown reasons.
 He helps them in their search for Raven.
 Since his last appearance he has stopped an invasion of Russia by the aliens from his origin, and been appointed State Protector.
 He is now based in a ship similar to the one that exploded, hovering over Moscow.

 Red Star later greets Tim Drake, a former teammate of his during the one year jump, when he comes to Russia for a meeting with Viktor Mikalek, a business tycoon with suspected ties to the Society.
 When the meeting is interrupted by the vigilante Promise, Red Star intervenes and rescues Mikalek.
 After finding Tim in the midst of a discussion with Promise, Red Star mistakenly believes that they are working together, only for Tim to reveal Mikalek's dealings with the Society.
 Red Star claims that he is aware of Mikalek's criminal activities, and states that they are a necessary evil needed to rescue Russia's failing economy from total collapse.
 He attacks Tim, who breaks into Red Star's ship and discovers a stockpile of nuclear warheads.
 Following an adventure in the Undernet, a supervillain communications grid, Red Robin is allowed to leave.

 During a battle between the Teen Titans and Superboy-Prime's Legion of Doom, Red Star and a group of other former Titans arrive to help turn the tide.
 He attacks Prime himself, blaming him for the death of his family.
 Red Star is quickly overpowered by Prime, but is rescued by the other Titans.

 In Doomsday Clock, Red Star comes out of retirement to serve Russia as a member of the "People's Heroes" alongside other Soviet-themed metahumans, including Lady Flash of Blue Trinity and Pozhar.

 Powers and abilities

 Red Star is empowered by unknown alien energies that altered his physical abilities and reflexes.
 Over time, these abilities have changed and he has developed from merely having augmented strength and speed to being equipped with an array of different powers.
 Red Star's abilities include superhuman strength, speed, invulnerability, and endurance.
 Red Star can also morph into a form that is composed of fire-like energy and enables him to form and redirect energy.

 Other versions

-An alternate universe variant of Red Star who is a member of H.I.V.E. appears in Flashpoint.
+An alternate universe version of Red Star appears in Flashpoint.
+This version is a member of H.I.V.E.